kdonnay/mwa/README.md

 ## Difference-in-differences regression
 The treatment effect is estimated in a difference-in-differences regression design.
-To assess the within-subject before and after change, difference-in-differences performs an OLS regression on the matched data set to estimate changes in the number of dependent events brought about by the treatment.
-$$n_{post} = \beta_{0} + \beta_{1}n_{pre} + \beta_{2}treatment + u$$
+To assess the within-subject before and after change, difference-in-differences performs an OLS regression on the matched data set to estimate changes in the number of dependent events brought about by the treatment. $n_{post} = \beta_{0} + \beta_{1}n_{pre} + \beta_{2}treatment + u$
 The dependent variable in this model is the number of dependent events after interventions. $\beta_{1}$ estimates the impact of the number of dependent events before the intervention. $\beta_{2}$ is the estimated average treatment effect of the treated, i.e. the quantity of our interest.

 ##Potential pitfalls
 spatiotem poral cylinders around interventions can overlap partially.
-If they do, the ‚ÄúStable Unit Treatment Value Assumption‚Äù (SUTVA) inherent to matching is violated.
+If they do, the _Stable Unit Treatment Value Assumption_ (SUTVA) inherent to matching is violated.
 It states that the treatment effect of any observation should be independent of the assignment of treatment to other units.
 Violating this assumption can lead to biased estimates.
 Two MWA scenarios are imaginable in which the SUTVA assumption would be clearly violated.
 First, multiple treatment events could overlap in space and time.
 Assuming a positive treatment effect, the corresponding estimates are likely to be biased upward in this scenario.
-Second, treatment and control events could overlap and thereby ‚Äúwater down‚Äù the treatment effect.
+Second, treatment and control events could overlap and thereby _water down_ the treatment effect.
 In this case, the estimate for the treatment effect would be biased downward.
 Remember that the effect size in our simulated data is only 1.
 Thus for overlapping spatiotemporal episodes, where counts in the dependent category additionally vary due to the overlap, significant differences of 1 in the level of dependent events are increasingly difficult to detect.

 The simplest way to avoid drawing false inference is therefore to check the data for overlaps of treatment and control events and select subsets that are not affected by this problem.
 For example, a civil war might go through phases of intense violence (e.g. summer offensives) and calmer periods, and researchers could test the causal effects of different types of events in the calmer periods to avoid false inference from overlapping events.
 However, empirical insights into the conflict dynamics would then, of course, be exclusively limited to such calmer periods instead of the entire conflict.

 If substantial numbers of overlapping cylinders cannot be avoided, data can still be analyzed using MWA.
 In this situation, the following problem has to be accounted for: Interventions of different types prior to the intervention under investigation can affect subsequent levels of dependent events.
 As a result, the causal effect attributed to the intervention would be in fact the product of a specific mix of different interventions (a double treatment, for example).
 A simple remedy in this situation is to match on the numbers of previous treatment and control events.
 This ensures that the interventions retained in the post-matching sample have similar histories of treatment and control events.
 A third strategy is to simply remove overlapping observations from the sample.
 The obvious problem with this approach is the potential bias arising from non-random deletion itself.

 Detailed statistics on the degree of overlaps are shown below with simulated data.